 If you don’t have the tagliatelle setting, tightly roll each sheet, from the short end.
 Cut the cylinder into 1 cm wide strips.
 Unroll the strips and sprinkle with flour.

 Let the pasta dry on a floured towel or a wooden floured surface for about 30 minutes.

 Boil the pasta in a large pot of salted boiling water, for no more than 5 minutes.
-Drain and season with melted butter (as much as you prefer) and with a generous handful of grated parmesan cheese.
+Drain and season with melted butter (as much as you prefer) and with a generous handful of grated Parmigiano Reggiano cheese.
 Toss well to combine the seasoning.